 - The focus of Criterion 4 (continuous improvement related to student outcomes) is on the learning of students and not the assessment or evaluation of individual courses.
 At the program level, assessment and evaluation should be focused on the learning that has resulted from the experiences in the program by the time of graduation.
 The purpose is to provide information on the program’s efficacy (its ability to achieve what it was designed to achieve).

-- Student outcomes should be defined in order for faculty to have a common understanding of the expectations for student learning and to achieve consistency across the curriculum.
+- Student outcomes should be defined to provide faculty with a common understanding of the expectations for student learning and to achieve consistency across the curriculum.
 Well-defined student outcomes also communicate to students what learning will be expected as they progress through the program.
 Without agreed upon definitions of the student outcomes, faculty may have widely varying understandings of what constitutes performance of a given outcome.
 When faculty have variable definitions of the student outcomes, it almost impossible to determine the extent to which a student cohort has attained the outcomes.
 One way to establish a common and consistent understanding of what constitutes measurable performance of a student outcome is for those faculty involved to develop a few performance indicators for each student outcome.
-For further information on writing performance indicators, see the Student Outcomes and Performance Indicators (PDF).
+For further information on writing performance indicators, see the Student Outcomes and Performance Indicators.